lkmflam/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab1.md

 ```
 Declare String 1stPrize
+// "1stPrize"
 Display "Enter the award for first prize."
 Input 1stPrize

 Display "The first prize winner will receive "' 1stPrize
+// Remove the single quote on the end and replace with a comma
 ```

 ---